You have been added to our list.

 Hundreds of lives are lost each year in recreational drowning incidents.
 When will water enthusiasts take life jackets seriously?

-The United States Coast Guard’s (USCG) annual report of Recreational Boating Statistics revealed a total of 701 deaths and 2,903 injuries as a result of recreational boating accidents in 2016.
-Where the cause of death was known, 80 percent of fatal accident victims drowned.
-83 percent of the victims who drowned were not wearing a life jacket.
+The United States Coast Guard’s (USCG) annual report of Recreational Boating Statistics revealed a total of 658 deaths and 2,629 injuries as a result of recreational boating accidents in 2017.
+Where the cause of death was known, 76 percent of fatal accident victims drowned with 84.5 percent of the drowning victims reported as not wearing a life jacket.

 Merriam-Webster defines an accident as an unforeseen event or circumstance, lacking intent or motive; an unfortunate event resulting from carelessness or ignorance.
 An accident by its very nature occurs suddenly and without warning; we live with the knowledge that an accident could happen at any time but rarely do humans prepare for an actual event.
 It is the juxtaposition between the two that leads to our lack of preparedness–the possibility of an accident is always in the future but, because it’s not imminent, we rarely prepare for the possibility.

 Setting life jackets to the side is a common practice in water activities where one does not plan to get wet.
 They may be stored under a boat seat or placed to the side within arm’s reach, but accidents occur quickly, often giving victims little time to react or reach for a life jacket.